 This is especially popular for guitarists (and bassists!) who typically play with a clean tone because notes played on a “clean” guitar can lack sustain – meaning the sound dies out rather quickly.
 Compressing this sound will allow the notes to extend much longer without the need for distortion or overdrive.

-Do I Need a Compressor Pedal?
+Do You Need a Compressor Pedal?

 The truth is: it depends.
 If you’re playing the blues, probably yes.
 However, if you’ve never tried one, we’d suggest giving it a chance.
-Perhaps pick up a cheap compressor pedal, like a Donner Ultimate Comp ($37 on Amazon), and see how you feel.
+Perhaps pick up a cheap compressor pedal, like a Donner Ultimate Comp, and see how you feel.
 It may be exactly what you’ve been missing.
 If you find yourself playing with a “clean” tone, or use an electric acoustic guitar, then a compressor pedal is always a great tool to have in your arsenal to help liven up your sound.

--Hammer-Ons and Pull-Offs
+• Hammer-Ons and Pull-Offs

 Compressor Pedal Settings